xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Multiplayer
 - [ ] Music
 - [ ] Control indicators
+  - [ ] GamepadObserver for each gamepad
+    - [ ] VGP uses intent buttons mapped to GamepadObserver
+  - [ ] Controls map and proxy

 There be stuff to do, but I think the next major update has to be online play.
 Everything else in battle mode is just polish, pretty much.
 I'm missing things like COs and such, but nothing *big,* you know?
 My brain needs a big new project to work on.